Overcoming Homesickness in Thailand as an English Teacher

 But I know that talking about your feelings is not always easy.

-For a minute, let's put your friends and family into two categories – "near" and "far."
+For a minute, let's divide your friends and family into two categories: "near" and "far."

-These friends can help you overcome the beast called 'Homesick.'
-Talking to your "Far Group" is helpful because it will show you that you don’t need to miss what you still have.
+These friends can help you overcome the beast called "Homesickness."
+Talking to your "Far Group" is helpful because it shows you that you don’t need to miss what you still have.

 Through the absolute miracle of modern technology, you can be involved in your friends' lives from the other side of the world.
 You can connect with them despite the thousands of miles of distance; you can know what's going on with them, and they are with you.

-Also, their distance is an advantage for you.
+Also, their distance is an advantage.
 They can offer you a more detached perspective, correct you when you over-romanticize home, encourage you when you doubt yourself, and remind you of the reasons you embarked on this journey in the first place.

 In short, being honest (I mean genuine) with your "Far Friends" will give you evidence that they haven't gone anywhere and that all the things you value most about your "Far" connections will endure.